HiddenStage/divide-docs/docs/docs_android.md

 // get, save, delete, exists, count

-#### Perform a Query
+#### Queries

+##### Building a query
-QueryBuilder is built to be structured like a SQL query.
-For instance, if you want to get receive the first 10 records from the BackendObject class, your Query would be:
+Building queries in Divide.io are built to be structured like a standard SQL query.
+For instance, if you want to get receive the first 10 records from the BackendObject class, your query would be:

 ```java
 Query query = new QueryBuilder()